 How Much Epoxy Grout Do You Need?
 Tile Size, Joint Width & Depth Explained

-Smaller tiles mean more joint per square foot — why tile size affects grout quantity more than most people expect.
+Smaller tiles mean more joint per square foot, which is why tile size affects grout quantity more than most people expect.

 How to read the inputs